-Line 1.
-Self-dealing.
-The activities listed in lines 1a(1)-(6) are considered self-dealing under section 4941 unless one of the exceptions applies.
-See IRS.gov/Charities/Foundations/Acts-of-Self-Dealing.
+Line 1-Self-dealing.
+The activities listed in 1a(1)-(6) are considered self-dealing under section 4941 unless one of the exceptions applies.
+See Publication 578, Tax Information for Private Foundations and Foundation Managers.

-The terms "disqualified person" and "foundation manager" are defined under C. Definitions, earlier.
+The terms "disqualified person" and "foundation manager" are defined in General Instruction C.

 Line 1b.
-If you answered "Yes" to any of the questions in 1a, you should answer "Yes" to 1b unless all of the acts engaged in were acts excepted by the regulations under section 4941 or other guidance, including Notices published in the Internal Revenue Bulletin relating to disaster assistance.
+If you answered "Yes" to any of the questions in 1a, you should answer "Yes" to 1b unless all of the acts engaged in were "excepted" acts.
+Excepted acts are described in Regulations sections 53.4941(d)-3 and 4 or appear in Notices published in the Internal Revenue Bulletin, relating to disaster assistance.